awestover/thoughts/content/AI xrisk.md

 - ARC (e.g., Jacob)
 - Anthropic (e.g., Evan)
 - Deepmind (e.g., Neel)
+- Conjecture
+- MIRI
 - GovAI
 - RAND

 I'm sure there are some other places where people work on this.
-But I'd estimate that there are <1000 FTE's working on this stuff, so still could use more people.
+But I'd estimate that there are less than 500 FTE's working on this stuff, so still could use more people.

 ---